 The Small Grants Program runs on a monthly basis.
 Applications are assessed quickly, with a turn around time of under four weeks.
 Approximate times are detailed below.

-Please note, Small Grants applications are closed during the months of June and December each year.
+Please note, Small Grants applications are not open during the month of December each year.

 Applications can be submitted in advance.